 - Owning a house requires more responsibility.
-You have to pay for your own maintenance, or make time to take care of the household projects yourself.
+You have to plan for home maintenance costs and make time to take care of household projects.

 - A home is not a liquid asset.
 This means that if you ever plan on selling your property, it may not be as quick of a process as you expect.

 - Although you don’t have to pay rent every month, property taxes can go up.